korzan-og/quickstart-streaming-agents/README.md

 python deploy.py
 ```

 That's it!
 The script will guide you through setup, automatically create API keys.

 Ensure you deploy **all 3 labs** .

+Ensure you select **us-east-1** as your regions.

 ## Cleanup
 ```bash